mcinglis/c-style/readme.md

 Global variables are just hidden parameters to all the functions that use them.
 They make it really hard to understand what a function does, and how it is controlled.

 Mutable global variables are especially evil and should be avoided at all costs.
-Conceptually, a global variable assignment is `longjmp`s to set a hidden, static variable.
+Conceptually, a global variable assignment is a bunch of `longjmp`s to set hidden, static variables.
 Yuck.

-Even if you have a parameter that will be passed around to lots of a functions - if it affects their computation, it should be a parameter, or a member of a parameter.
+Even if you have a parameter that will be passed around to lots of a functions - if it affects their computation, it should be a parameter or a member of a parameter.
 This **always** leads to better code.